 Reading transfer rates might make you feel like this, but don't get discouraged!

-Because transfer students have already proven they can succeed in a college setting, it seems counter-intuitive that their acceptance rates would be lower.
+Because transfer students have already proven that they can succeed in a college setting, it seems counterintuitive that their acceptance rates would be lower.
 However, due to a lack of information on transfer student graduation rates as well as many misconceptions about transfer students, it's only recently that colleges have begun to court them.

 In fact, one of the many reasons that transfer school enrollment was lower for low-income students is that many schools lacked scholarships and grants for incoming transfers, raising the financial burden.